michaelrubens/michaelrubens.github.io/_pages/about.md

 (8) **[Monopsony and Backloaded Compensation: Theory and Evidence from Public Accountants]()** (with [Bernardo Silveira](http://www.bernardosilveira.net/))

-May 2026  --  draft available soon
+May 2026  --  draft available on request

 (7) **[Welfare Effects of Buyer and Seller Power](/files/demirer_rubens.pdf)** (with [Mert Demirer](https://www.mertdemirer.com/))